geseib/awsgwlbworkshop/website/content/Lab2-internettoVPC/90-quiz.md

 {{< quizdown >}}
 # GWLB 1

-For Resiliency we deploy two Gateway Load Balancers
+For Resiliency, we deploy two Gateway Load Balancers that point to the same target appliances.

-> This changes what any firewall inbetween would see
+> Endpoints and Gateway load balancers deploy across Availability Zones differently.

-- [ ] At the Subnet where the resource (ENI) is located.
+- [x] No, you deploy just one Gateway Load Balancer, but you must specify subnets from at least two Availability Zones to increase the availability of your load balancer.
-- [x] The Internet Gateway (IGW)
+- [ ] No, you deploy just one Gateway Load balancer as it is a Regional service and Availability ZOne independent.
-- [ ] The Elastic Network Interface of the resource
+- [ ] No. Every Availability Zone that has targets in it should have a Gateway Load Balancer deployed in it.
-- [ ] It doesn't.
-Elastic IPs are assigned as Public IPs to the ENI along with the Private IP.
+- [ ] Yes.
+For resiliency, deploy two Gateway Load Balancers.

 # GWLB 2